cgonc/BLOG/blogv1/_posts/plnotes/2015-01-30-lexicalscope.markdown

 ---
 layout: post
-title:  "010.
-Lexical Scope"
+title:  "Lexical Scope"
 date:   2015-01-30 10:26:05
 categories: Programming-Languages
 ---
-What does it mean :
+What does it mean ?

 > The body of a function is evaluated in the environment where the function is defined, not the environment where the function is called.